Kansas Jayhawks men's basketball: Facilities

+Since first fielding a program, the Jayhawks have had three official home arenas.
+Kansas also occasionally will play regular season games at the T-Mobile Center in Kansas City.

-Snow Hall (1898–1907)
+Early venues (1898–1907)

 Before 1907 the Jayhawks played in various venues, ranging from the basement of the original Snow Hall (even though the ceiling was only 14 feet high) to the skating rink at the local YMCA.
 Although a current campus building bears the same name, the original Snow Hall was demolished in 1934.

 Robinson Gymnasium (1907–1927)

 Robinson Gym was the first athletic building on the KU campus and featured a 2,500-seat auditorium used for basketball purposes.
 The building was demolished in 1967.

 Hoch Auditorium (1927–1955)

 Hoch Auditorium was a 3,500 seat multi-purpose arena in Lawrence, Kansas.
 It opened in 1927.
 It was home to the University of Kansas Jayhawks basketball teams until Allen Fieldhouse opened in 1955.

 Many of Hoch's nicknames during the basketball years were "Horrible Hoch" and "The House of Horrors."
 Such nicknames were in reference to the difficulty opposing teams had in dealing with the tight area surrounding the court and the curved walls and decorative lattice work directly behind the backboards.
 The curvature of the walls made the backboards appear to be moving causing opponents to miss free throws.

 On June 15, 1991, Hoch Auditorium was struck by lightning.
 The auditorium and stage area were completely destroyed.
 Only the limestone facade and lobby area were spared.
 When reconstruction of the building was complete, the rear half of the building was named Budig Hall, for then KU Chancellor Gene Budig.
 The name on the facade was altered to reflect the presence of three large auditorium-style lecture halls within the building: Hoch Auditoria.